chenwilliam77/chenwilliam77-webpage/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: William Chen is a Senior Research Analyst on the DSGE Team at the Federal Reserve Bank of New York.
-His research interest include macroeconomics, finance, and computational macroeconomics.
+His research interest include macroeconomics, finance, and computational macroeconomics. *Views expressed are my own*.

 interests:
   - Macroeconomics
   - Finance
   - Computational Macroeconomics

 education:
   courses: